An unexpected consequence of going global?

 This can cause problems for suppliers and purchasers alike.
 Whether to charge the VAT or not?
 And if you are not charged VAT how to deal with it?
 Unfortunately, businesses often get it wrong.
 A particular risk is where goods are chargeable at one rate in one Member State but chargeable at another rate in another Member State.
 Businesses often do not know the rules in other Member States.
 An example of this would be books or children’s clothing moving between the UK and another Member State.
 In the UK books and children’s clothing are zero-rated but in other Member States they can either be reduced-rated or standard-rated.
 It is often the case that the VAT liability differs between the Member State of removal and the Member State of acquisition.
 The rule, of course, is that VAT is due at the rate in force in the Member State of acquisition, but that is not always obvious.

 Or the business may claim the input tax and forget to account for the output tax.
 Or calculate the output tax correctly and forget to claim the input tax.
 This can either arise through weaknesses in accounting systems, controls or the division of responsibilities between debtors and creditors.
 In other words, when the right hand does not know what the left is doing, a common scenario in VAT.
 And a recent study has shown that 80% of corporates still rely on spreadsheets to align international VAT transactions.
 Non-aligned accounting systems means manual intervention and manual intervention means human error (especially when the intervention is non-specialist as it often is).
+This can make filling out a tax return in Europe incredibly confusing and inaccurate.
 If something can go wrong it will go wrong at some point.

 This can happen in any area of tax but the reverse charge is a blind spot.
 Not being charged VAT causes confusion.
 For example, the reverse charge applies to any services received from outside an EU Member State.
 Within the EU it is sometimes assumed that because the reverse charge is an EU provision it only applies to services received from other Member States and not to supplies from outside the EU.
 But this is not the case.
 The reverse charge is a balancing provision to place businesses in the same position as they would be in if purchasing the services (or goods in certain circumstances) in their own Member States, whether or not from elsewhere within the EU or outside.